 Overview

-Marketing and Operations Management are two closely interrelated functional areas in all manufacturing and service firms.
-This cross-functional major is designed to satisfy the strong need in industry for MBAs with in-depth training in both areas.
-Graduates from this major are better prepared to accept future career challenges.
-Examples of their first job assignment include brand managers who have to coordinate marketing and manufacturing for a particular product, project managers in consulting firms, members of new product development teams, leaders of quality management programs, or managers in the service sector with responsibility for creating and marketing new services.
+Marketing and Operations Management are two closely interrelated key functional areas of all manufacturing and service firms.
+This cross-functional major is designed to satisfy the strong need in industry for MBAs with in-depth training in both of the areas.
+Graduates in this area are better prepared to take challenges in their future career paths.
+Examples of their first job assignment include brand managers who have to coordinate marketing and manufacturing for a particular product, project managers of consulting firms, participation in new product development teams, members of quality management programs, or managers in the service sector with responsibility for creating and marketing new services.

 Requirements for the Marketing and Operations Management Major * – Total of 7.0 course units (cu):